Your Product Analysis:

 Carbaryl 4L Insecticide Sevin, manufactured by Drexel, is a powerful and cost-effective insecticide application used primarily to treat unwanted pests that like to infest crops and plants.

-The Carbaryl 43.4% based formula delivers a quick knockdown and is safe to use on plants so you do not have to worry about the chemical damaging your crops, fruits and agriculture.
+The Carbaryl 43.4%- based formula delivers a quick knockdown and is safe to use on plants, so you do not have to worry about the chemical damaging your crops, fruits, or agriculture.

 Tools Needed

-To use Carbaryl 4L you will need either a hose end sprayer, handheld pump sprayer, backpack sprayer, or spray rig.
-For smaller sized residential treatments, we recommend a handheld 1-gallon pump sprayer or a 4-gallon backpack sprayer.
+You will need a hose-end sprayer, handheld pump sprayer, backpack sprayer, or spray rig.
+For smaller residential treatments, we recommend a handheld 1-gallon pump sprayer or a 4-gallon backpack sprayer.

 How to Use